 Numerical models can predict potential impacts on water resources and water-dependent assets from a proposed project and support the exploration of management approaches to mitigate impacts.
-It is recognised that for projects presented to the IESC early in the assessment process, the data required for detailed modelling may not be available.
+It is recognised that for projects presented to the IESC early in the assessment process (e.g. Gateway projects in New South Wales), the data needed for detailed modelling may not yet be available.

 Models should be developed at an appropriate spatial (local vs regional) and temporal (life-of-project or longer if impacts are predicted) scale to fulfil a specific purpose such as understanding potential impacts to a particular water resource or water-dependent asset.
-This purpose should inform the model design and assumptions which should be clearly described and justified in the project assessment documentation.
-The model should be constructed in accordance with the conceptual model, and calibrated and verified with appropriate baseline data.
+This purpose should inform the model design (e.g. consider the level of model complexity required to achieve the model purpose) and assumptions, which should be clearly described and justified in the project assessment documentation (Middlemis and Peeters 2018).
+The model(s) should be constructed in accordance with the conceptual model(s), and calibrated and verified with appropriate baseline data (Middlemis and Peeters 2018; Barnett et al. 2012).

-Results from modelling should be presented to show the range and likelihood of possible outcomes based on sensitivity and uncertainty analysis.
-These predictions should be sufficiently robust to support risk analysis and regulatory decision making.
-Further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC information needs is provided in an explanatory note7.
+Results from modelling should show the range and likelihood of possible outcomes, based on sensitivity and uncertainty analysis.
+These predictions should be sufficiently robust to support risk analysis and regulatory decision-making.
+Further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC information needs is provided in Middlemis and Peeters 2018.

-A detailed description of any methods and evidence (for example, monitoring data from past and current mining at the site, expert opinion, analogue sites) used in addition to, or instead of, modelling should also be provided.
+A detailed description of any methods and evidence (e.g. monitoring data from past and present mining at the site, expert opinion and analogue sites) used in addition to or instead of modelling, should also be provided.
 Sufficient detail to justify the use of these methods and to provide evidence to support conclusions is needed.

-Impact analysis should be based on modelling results (or other methods, where appropriate) and should clearly articulate the potential impact pathways.
-The proposal should describe a clear 'line-of-sight' between each potential impact and its cause so that monitoring and management strategies can be targeted and justified.
+Impact analysis should be based on modelling results, including uncertainty analysis (or other methods, where appropriate), and should clearly articulate the potential causal pathways.
+The proposal should describe a clear 'line of sight' between each potential impact and its cause, so that monitoring and management strategies can be targeted and justified.
 Details of the proposed monitoring and management plans should be clearly linked to the impact analysis.